-Data is written to the FIFO2 RAM in 36-bit long word increments.
+Data is written to the FIFO2 RAMin 36-bit long word increments.
 Data written to FIFO2 with a byte or word bus size stores the initial bytes or words in auxiliary registers.
-The CLKB rising edge that writes the fourth byte or the second word of long word to FIFO2 also stores the entire long word in FIFO2 RAM.
+The CLKB rising edge that writes the fourth byte or the second word of long word to FIFO2 also stores the entire long word in the FIFO2 memory.
 The bytes are arranged in the manner shown in Figure 2.

-When reading data from FIFO2 in byte or word format, the unused B0-B35 outputs are LOW.
+When writing data to FIFO2 in byte or word format, the unused B0-B35 inputs are don't care inputs.